-The Company's financial instruments consisted of cash, accounts receivable, accounts payable, and notes payable.
-The carrying amounts of the Company's financial instruments generally approximate their fair values at December 31, 2016 and December 31, 2015, due to the short-term nature of these instruments.
+The Company's financial instruments consisted of cash, accounts receivable, accounts payable, accrued liabilities, and notes payable.
+The carrying amounts of the Company's financial instruments generally approximate their fair values at December 31, 2017 and 2016, due to the short-term nature of these instruments.
 The carrying value of the capital lease obligation approximates fair value due to the implicit rate in the lease in relation to the Company's borrowing rate and the duration of the lease.